RHRolun/test-openhands/README.md

-# test-openhands
+# Hello World Project

-This repository was created by the CAI team.
+This is a simple "Hello World" project to demonstrate the basic functionality of a Python script.

+## Prerequisites

+* Python 3.x

 ## Getting Started

-To get started with this project, follow these steps:
+To run this project, you need to have Python installed.

 1. **Clone the repository:**
    ```bash